NLPC Accomplishments

 2010- Rep. Charles Rangel (D-NY) was censured by the entire House of Representatives.
 NLPC exposed his failure to report or disclose rental income from his beach house in the Dominican Republic, which led to a more far-reaching scrutiny of his finances.

-2010- Rep. Charles Rangel (D-NY) resigned as Chairman of the House Ways and Means Committee after he was admonished by the House Ethics Committee for leading a Caribbean junket in violation of House rules.
-The Committee's action was based on NLPC's photographs and audio recordings of the event.
+2010- Rangel resigned as Chairman of the House Ways and Means Committee after he was admonished by the House Ethics Committee for leading a Caribbean junket in violation of House rules.
+The Committee’s action was based on NLPC’s photographs and audio recordings made by Peter Flaherty, an univited observer on the trip.

 2009- Al Sharpton was fined $285,000 by the Federal Election Commission as a result of an NLPC Complaint for running an "off the books" presidential campaign.